DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### **2021/11/02 v0.710**
- * NEW - Added referral program, please see tutorial page for more infomation
+ * NEW - Added referral program, please see tutorial page for more infomation (Profile -> Tutorial -> Referral)

 ### **2021/10/31 v0.710**
  * UI - Reduced space taken by buttons at looting UI, so phone with smaller screen will have easier time seeing stuff